adobe/target-nodejs-sdk/README.md

     client: "acmeclient",
     organizationId: "1234567890@AdobeOrg",
     executionMode: "local",
-    clientReadyCallback: targetReady
+    events: {clientReady: targetClientReady }
 };

 const targetClient = TargetClient.create(CONFIG);

-function targetReady() {
+function targetClientReady() {
     // make getOffers requests
     // targetClient.getOffers({...})
 }
 ```

-Once configured in this way, and after the `clientReadyCallback` has been invoked, your app can make standard SDK method calls and get offers that are determined locally.
+Once configured in this way, and after the `clientReady` event callback has been invoked, your app can make standard SDK method calls and get offers that are determined locally.

-Using the `clientReadyCallback` is optional, but if calls to the `getOffers` method are made prior to the decisioning artifact being downloaded, an error will be returned.
-That's why we recommend using the `clientReadyCallback` if possible.
+Using the `clientReady` event callback is optional, but if calls to the `getOffers` method are made prior to the decisioning artifact being downloaded, an error will be returned.
+That's why we recommend using the `clientReady` event callback if possible.

 ### Limitations